yoiwa-personal/ziprubyapp/man/ziprubyapp.1.md

 * --provide-data-handle, -D

-  Simulate the DATA file handle for the main module.
+  specifies to simulate the DATA file handle for the main module.
   If enabled, it will set `DATA` constant to a simulated pseudo file handle, providing the script data after `__END__` token.